 Every condominium is accompanied by a homeowners’ association (HOA), and every HOA has its own laws, rules, and financial structure.
 Request to take a look at the HOA financial statements, reserve funds, and minutes of its meetings.
 A financially vulnerable HOA might spell bad news in the future, such as fee hikes or special assessments.
 Additionally, it should confirm that the rules are suitable for your lifestyle – some condos disallow pets, rentals, or renovations.

-Contract a Professional Real Estate Agent
+Work With a Condo-Experienced Real Estate Agent

 A real estate agent with expertise in condo purchases will be able to save you time, money and aggravation.
 They can notice red flags, educate you on home inspections, give you knowledge about the fine print of HOA documents, and work out better conditions.
 You should select a person who is familiar with the local market and has a record of similar properties.

-Examine Condo and Building
+Inspect the Condo Unit and Entire Building

 Condo consumers would often want to believe that reduced responsibility for maintenance comes along with minimal checks.
 It is essential to have your home inspected by a professional home inspector, not only for your unit, but also to assess the overall condition of the building.
 Other problems, such as water damage, roof repairs, or poor drainage in shared areas, may at one time or another be considered yours, even though the HOA lacks the budget to address them.